University Policies

 1.0 Policy Purpose

-The purpose of this policy is to provide the duties and responsibilities for Brown University department heads and administrative staff regarding non-deferrable services and Essential Positions during Emergency and/or Administrative Closures.
+The purpose of this policy is to outline the specific duties and responsibilities for Brown University department heads and administrative staff concerning the provision of non-deferrable services by employees in Essential Positions during Emergency and/or Administrative Closures.

 2.0 To Whom the Policy Applies

-This policy applies to all staff positions at the University.
-Where the terms of this policy are in conflict with Union collective bargaining agreements, such agreements shall govern the treatment of covered Union staff members.
-Where the terms of this policy provide a different benefit than the applicable collective bargaining agreement for Union staff members, such employees shall receive the greater benefit unless otherwise stated in the terms and conditions of the applicable collective bargaining agreement.
+This policy applies to all University staff positions.
+In instances where this policy conflicts with the terms of a Union collective bargaining agreement, the agreement will govern the treatment of covered Union staff members.
+If this policy provides a different benefit than the applicable collective bargaining agreement for Union staff members, Union staff will receive the greater benefit unless otherwise stated in the terms and conditions of the applicable collective bargaining agreement.

 3.0 Policy Statement